johnwelby1965/cisco_dc_community_of_interest/demos/workshop/README.md

 This is the end of the first lab.
 You have updated an ACI fabric using Ansible using multiple authentication methods.

 ### Save your lab environment
-If you wish to save your work, verify your GitLab repo is marked *PRIVATE*, then do the following.
+If you wish to save your work, verify your GitLab repository is marked *PRIVATE*, then do the following.

 ```shell
 $ cd ~/workshop
 ```
-edit the .gitignore file and add a '#' in front of the text, then save the file.
+Edit the .gitignore file and add a '#' in front of the text, then save the file.

 ```
 # cisco_dc_community_of_interest